nhs-r-community/NHSRdatasets/README.md

 This package has been created to help NHS, Public Health and related analysts/data scientists learn to use `R`.
-It contains several free datasets with help files explaining their structure, and `vignette` examples of their use.
+It contains several free datasets, with help files, explaining their structure, and includes `vignette` examples of their use.

 We encourage contributions to the package, both to expand the set of training material, and also as development for newer `R`/github users as